neondatabase/website/content/docs/guides/nextjs.md

 ### Pages Router

-From your server functions using the Pages Router, add the following code snippet to connect to your Neon database:
+From `getServerSideProps` using the Pages Router, add the following code snippet to connect to your Neon database:

 <CodeTabs labels={["node-postgres", "postgres.js"]}>